appanp/software-dev/01_terminology.md

   - Potential for increased costs

 **Modular Monolith**: Modular monolithic architecture is a way of organizing a software application into a set of modules.
 These modules have specific functionality, which can be independently developed and tested, while the entire application is deployed as a single unit.
 There might arise a situation where a few modules need to be extracted for reasons such as scale.
 A modular monolithic application will enable this with minimal effort.
 For more info, refer to [When Modular Monolith is the better way to build software](https://www.thoughtworks.com/en-us/insights/blog/microservices/modular-monolith-better-way-build-software).

+**Operational Value Stream**: Operational value streams correspond directly to a specific value driver.
+They:

+- Represent the flow of business and the nature of the business
+- Deliver end-customer value indefinitely as long as an organization continues to offer a given product or service
+- Are supported by development value streams

+For more info, refer to [this link](https://blog.planview.com/operational-vs-development-value-streams-whats-the-difference).

 **OWASP**: The Open Web Application Security Project, an organization dedicated to improving the security of web applications.